Assistance or coercion? Intent is key in text message suicide case, experts say

 "Persampieri is a huge case here because the court permitted the involuntary manslaughter charge where a defendant was present in the room during the suicide, encouraged the act, and dared her to do it," CNN legal analyst Danny Cevallos said via email.

-Prosecutors must prove that Carter's actions directly caused Roy's death, though not that she acted intentionally, Cevallos said.
+Prosecutors must prove that Carter's actions directly caused Roy's death from carbon monoxide inhalation, though not that she acted intentionally, Cevallos said.
 If convicted in juvenile court, where she's being tried because of her age at the time of the alleged crime, Carter could spend 20 years in prison.

 "The wrinkle here is whether she coerced him or pressured him into doing something that he wasn't in a position to rationally and autonomously decide to do because he was in such a depressive state," said Daniel Medwed, professor of law and criminal justice at Northeastern University.